SK3CHI3/universal-resource-hub/README.md

 #It's 25th Jan stil waiting For 5 more days to Continue with this project!
 There are several issues with the project:
 1) There is a problem with loading of resources and rendering.
+2) There is also a problem with scrapping of resources from the free website and automatic posting.